 (No federal endorsement intended for non-government sites)

 The Relocation Assistance Program (RAP) at Columbus AFB assists you with information and education to ease the personal and family stressors military families experience with a permanent change of station (PCS).
-The RAP manager ensures members and/or families make informed decisions and preparations when relocating/moving.

 New Student Pilots

 Click here for information to assist you with your transition to the 14th Student Squadron.

 Wing Newcomers Orientation

 Newcomers Orientation is from 0800-1600.
 It begins at the Columbus Club Event Center and, after lunch on your own, concludes with a base bus tour.
 Please locate and download the Columbus Air Force Base App from the App Store prior to attending.
 To register, please contact your unit CSS, or for more information, please call the M&FRC Relocation Manager at (662) 434-2701/2790.